-One type of continuing education is bridge courses.
+One type of continuing education is that of bridge courses.
 Bridge courses are short, intensive, preparatory online courses that help learners acquire the necessary knowledge and skills to enter advanced study.
 This study might mean an undergraduate program, graduate degree, or graduate certificate.
 Often, bridge courses are for students who are provisionally accepted into a program.

 Global Campus, thanks to the dedication, enthusiasm, and expertise of Teresa Woods, Associate Teaching Professor in Mathematical Sciences, is rolling out its first bridge course: Linear Algebra.
 This ten-week, asynchronous online course is aimed at prospective students who want to enroll in our innovative Online Master of Science in Applied Statistics program.
 Linear Algebra: A Bridge Course begins on Monday, January 23, 2023.
 (Woods will publish the course no later than Sunday, January 22.)

-Specifically designed to meet the enrollment requirements for the Online MS in Applied Statistics, the practical curriculum covers fundamental linear concepts as used in Applied Statistics.
+Designed to meet the enrollment requirements for the Online MS in Applied Statistics, the practical curriculum covers fundamental linear concepts as used in Applied Statistics.
 Some of the topics include, but are not limited to, systems of equations, vectors, matrices, orthogonality, subspaces, and the eigenvalue problem.

 For more information about this course, such as cost and materials, visit the Linear Algebra Bridge Course webpage.
 You can also register for this course through The Techshop.
 If you are unsure about whether this course is right for you, please contact the instructor, Teresa Woods (email@example.com); or the Director of Graduate Enrollment Services, Jacque Smith (firstname.lastname@example.org).